dcsil/rails-tutorial/sections/4_data_model_p1.md

 At this point, however, we also do not have any models, controllers, etc. In this case we can use a special command to generate a bunch of "scaffold code".
 This command will generate a model, controller, and views for us.

-`bin/rails generate scaffold User name:string email:string preferred_pronouns:string bio:text`
+`bin/rails generate scaffold User name:string email:string pronouns:string bio:text`

 This will generate the following files:
 - `app/models/user.rb`